petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pools-monitor-pool-events.md

 ms.topic: how-to
 ms.date: 5/10/2025
 ms.reviewer: tomvcassidy
+# Customer intent: As a cloud administrator, I want to monitor and analyze standby pool events in Azure Container Instances using Log Analytics, so that I can proactively manage resources and ensure system reliability.
 ---

 # Use Azure Log Analytics to monitor standby pool events for Azure Container Instances